Operation Pacific: Plot

 Thunderfish limps home for repairs to her damaged bow.
 Back at Pearl Harbor, Bob Perry believes that Duke's order to dive the boat killed his brother, and he refuses to listen to Duke's explanation.
-Mary tries to comfort Duke, but he rejects her attempts, declaring he only did his duty and feels no regret.
+Mary tries to comfort Duke, but he rejects her attempts, declaring that he only did his duty and feels no regret.

-Working with the sub base's torpedo specialists, Duke and the crew of the Thunderfish investigate why the torpedoes are not exploding.
+Working with the sub base's torpedo specialists, Duke and the crew investigate why the torpedoes are not exploding.
 When they finally discover the answer, Duke goes to Mary to celebrate, but she rejects him.
-Since he would not let her into his life when he was at his lowest, she feels that they cannot have a real relationship.
-Her superior, Commander Steele, overhears the conversation and castigates Mary for throwing away her chance for happiness with Duke.
+As he would not allow her into his life when he was at his lowest, she feels that they cannot have a real relationship.
+Her superior, Commander Steele, overhears the conversation and castigates Mary for ruining her chance for happiness with Duke.

-Once again Thunderfish heads to sea, this time as part of a scouting line searching for a Japanese fleet heading for Leyte to attack the American invasion force there.
-Thunderfish finds the enemy.
-Even though it will reveal their presence, Duke broadcasts the fleet's position.
-Once Pearl Harbor acknowledges the message, Duke salvoes his torpedoes and makes a run for it, throwing the attacking Japanese warships into chaos.
-Despite enduring a battering from Japanese depth charges, Thunderfish manages to sink a Japanese aircraft carrier.
+Thunderfish again heads to sea, this time as part of a scouting line searching for a Japanese fleet heading for Leyte to attack the American invasion force.
+Thunderfish finds the enemy, and although it will reveal their presence, Duke broadcasts the fleet's position.
+When Pearl Harbor acknowledges the message, Duke salvoes his torpedoes, throwing the attacking Japanese warships into chaos.
+Despite a battering from Japanese depth charges, Thunderfish sinks a Japanese aircraft carrier.

 In the next phase of the battle, American carrier aircraft arrive and attack the Japanese fleet.
-Thunderfish, now assigned to lifeguard duty, helps to rescue shot-down American flyers, and does so while under attack from Japanese fighters.
-While rescuing the wounded Bob Perry, the Chief of the Boat and Junior, a seaman from a Navy family, are killed and Duke is wounded by a strafing Japanese Zero.
+Thunderfish, now assigned to lifeguard duty, helps to rescue downed American flyers while under attack from Japanese fighters.
+While rescuing the wounded Bob Perry, the chief of the boat and Junior, a seaman from a Navy family, are killed and Duke is wounded by a strafing Japanese Zero.

 When the Thunderfish returns to Pearl Harbor after the patrol, Mary is waiting for Duke.
-The two, reconciled, head to the hospital, intending to adopt Butch.
+Reconciled, they head to the hospital, intending to adopt Butch.